A great Private Tour Guide maximises your time and offers a personalised tour with premium quality service

 I specialise in Hong Kong tours only - by Hong Kong tours I mean Hong Kong Island, Kowloon and the New Territories including Lantau Island.

-Please note that my tours are Walking Tours, we walk and use Public Transport, this is the best way to see Hong Kong.
+Please note that my tours are part walking and part using Public Transport, this is the best way to see Hong Kong.
 It is not all walking, there are rest breaks and I am very sensitive to peoples physical condition

 I may still be available even on days where I have an existing tour (ie. on TOUR on my calendar) depending on your timing and the number of hours for the tour, if needs be please contact me for confirmation.

 I am always happy to work on Sunday's and public holiday's including Christmas Day and New Year's day....
 I would say that Sunday is absolutely the most popular day to do a tour in Hong Kong, so much to see and do!